 Why is it every time I find myself able to use the computer, I am running out of time?
 I need to begin my 45 minute commute to class very soon… now, if possible.

-Anyway, Jerry Spinelli is one of those people who have always been in my “should be my favorite author but always forgotten” list.
+Anyway, Jerry Spinelli is one of those people who has always been in my “should be my favorite author but always forgotten” list.
 His first book that I read was Stargirl, which I bought in hardcover, loved very much, and lost.
 Then I bought Loser, also in hardcover, also loved (although not as much as Stargirl), shipped to Malaysia from US with a box of other books, and never received.
 So I am Spinelli-less and Spinelli left my mind completely.
 Until that moment when I was walking from Roppongi Hills to Tokyo Midtown, and a moment of serendipity brought be to Aoyama Book Centre (ABC Books) which had a huge sale on foreign books.
-I saw Spinelli`s Maniac Magee first, but my sensei, who was with me at the time, suggested we go up to the shop and browse more.
+I saw Spinelli’s Maniac Magee first, but my sensei, who was with me at the time, suggested we go up to the shop and browse more.
 In the shop I found Crash, which I almost did not buy.
-I got it, together with Tim Burton`s The Melancholy Death… for about 500 yen each.
+I got it, together with Tim Burton`s The Melancholy Death of Oyster Boy for about 500 yen each.
 Then, in the train on the way home, I started to read Crash.

 I think this is my favorite Spinelli so far.
 I may have to reread Stargirl before making a decision, and I`m told that Maniac Magee is better by at least two people, but that was my first impression.
 It doesn`t seem quite as surreal as Stargirl was, the narrative is more believable than the other books by Spinelli that I`ve read.
 Maybe because the main character here is a jock.
 Maybe because it doesn`t just concentrate on school and his relationship with Mike vs. his relationship with Penn.
 Maybe because he didn`t just change overnight, or because his character wasn`t simplified into someone more easily understood.
 Crash himself isn`t sure about what he really wants or what he really feels most of the time, and that makes him more… true, somehow.